-I am fascinated by the interactions between geodynamics, tectonics, climate and surface processes and more specifically in their contribution to the evolution of the landscape at different time-scales from tens of millions of years to thousands of years.
-To address these issues, I use a multidisciplinary approach combining geology with thermochronological analyses and numerical models and I have been working with collaborators from various fields including tectonics, noble gas geochemistry, petrology, terrestrial cosmogenic nuclides and surface processes modelling.
+I am fascinated by the interactions between geodynamics, tectonics, climate and surface processes and more specifically in their contribution to the evolution of the landscape at different time-scales from tens of millions of years to a thousand years.
+To address these issues, I use a multidisciplinary approach combining geology with thermochronological analyses and numerical models and I have been working with collaborators from various fields including tectonics, noble gas geochemistry, petrology, terrestrial cosmogenic nuclides, luminescence dating and surface processes modelling.
 My research established the role of deep-seated processes in the structural and topographic evolution in the Andes.
 My recent work also demonstrated the positive retroactions between erosion and tectonics and evidenced the importance of changes in climate on denudation and landscape evolution.

 (8) Replumaz A., M. San José *, A. Margirier, P. van der Beek, C. Gautheron, P. H. Leloup, X. Ou, C. Kai, G.-C. Wang, Y.-Z. Zhang, P. G. Valla, M. Balvay (2020), Tectonic control on rapid Late Miocene – Quaternary incision of the Mekong River knickzone, Southeast Tibetan Plateau, Tectonics, 39, e2019TC005782. https://doi.org/10.1029/2019TC005782.